soul4rent/AWBW-Map-Checklist/Valuable Map Features List.md

 A city (+) in a contested area (+), on a pivot (+), chained with another city (+) is possibly more valuable than an airport (++) behind a pipe seam (-), on an island away from a contested area (-) that requires building a transport to access (-): Total: (++++) vs (0).

 Use common sense when determining points.
 High defense terrain tiles can't be "chained with other worthwhile properties" for instance!
 Features can have negative points - sometimes people just ignore things map makers think are valuable because it's too much effort.
-Also note that this is helpful for a rough estimation, and doesn't take into account people timing taking airports when they can start building copters and people timing com towers right before they start taking engagements.
+Also note that these are rough estimations - for instance, an airport on a base light map might be more important than usual.